buildtesters/buildtest/docs/contributing/regression_testing.rst

     -------------------------------------------------------------------------------
     TOTAL                                       3179   1005   1246    147    66.19%

     4 empty files skipped.

 If you want to view the coverage details locally in a browser you can run: ``coverage html`` which will write the results to directory **htmlcov**.
 You can open the file ``open htmlcov/index.html`` and it will show you a summary of coverage results that you would see from codecov.
+Shown below is a preview of coverage report that you would see after running your regression test.

 .. image:: coverage_locally.png